Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 This allows you to keep strict deserialization by default while allowing leniency only where needed.

 The `@JsonIgnoreUnknownKeys` annotation is [Experimental](components-stability.md#stability-levels-explained).
-To opt in, use the `@OptIn(ExperimentalSerializationApi::class)` annotation or the compiler option `-opt-in=kotlinx.serialization.ExperimentalSerializationApi`.
+To opt in, use the `@OptIn(ExperimentalSerializationApi::class)` annotation or the compiler option `-opt-in=kotlinx.serialization.ExperimentalSerializationApi`:

-Here's an example:

 ```kotlin
 // Imports declarations from the serialization library